jkew/bageld/README.md

-bageld
+Bagel DB
 ======

-Bageld - A high-performance, network enabled system for the organization, storage, and retrieval of Bagel information
+Bagel DB - An enterprise-grade high-performance, network enabled system for the organization, storage, and retrieval of bagel information

 John V. Kew
 Assignment 2